 You Can't Use Wood Floor Bubble Repair Techniques

-Laminate flooring may look like wood, but it isn't.
-The wood pattern is displayed on a very thin layer covering a high-density fiberboard (HDF) core, and the pattern layer wears away very easily to expose the core.
-This means you can't sand out the defects as you would if the floor were hardwood and the hardwood floor were bubbling, nor can you scrape the edges or do anything else you'd do to wood.
+Laminate flooring may look like natural wood, but it isn't.
+The wood pattern is merely a very thin photographic layer covering a high-density fiberboard (HDF) core.
+The "photo layer" or "pattern layer" is coated with a hard clear protective coating, but if the coating gets scratched or otherwise damaged, moisture can reach the core of fiberboard, which swells when exposed to moisture.
+This means you can't sand out the defects as you would if the floor were hardwood and the hardwood floor were bubbling, nor can you scrape the edges or do anything else you'd do to solid wood.

 How to Cut a Plank Out of a Laminate Floor